 “How will we know that the service that we are purchasing is effective?
 How can we measure the results”, are questions posed by clients at the outset of an Organization Development project.
 These queries are posed either due to the need to justify the expense, or out of ignorance, or in order to gain control of the vendor.
 At times, perhaps, they are asked naively.

 What’s the answer to such a question?
-Let me start with two stories that I have shared potential clients.
+Let me start with two stories that I have shared with potential clients.

-An organization decides to measure customer satisfaction by discovering how many times the phone rings before it is answered, and how many complaints are received about poor service per customer service agent.
+An organization providing product X decides to measure customer satisfaction by discovering how many times the phone rings before it is answered, and how many complaints are received about poor service per customer service agent.
 Software is purchased and an OD vendor is commissioned to implement that change.
 Immediately, customer service agents beginning answering calls immediately and saying “please hold”, and when they identify themselves, they mumble their name so that it’s hard to complain about someone specific.
-Later on the consultant learns that the product itself is faulty and its non functional features were, and are still, over promoted.
+Later on the consultant learns that product X itself is faulty and its non functional features were, and are still, over promoted.

 Another client wants to enhance the long term commitment of the ultra-skilled staff, and hires a consultant to enhance their engagement.
 Over time, it becomes clear that this very staff has become a monopoly of knowledge, systematically keeping new recruits in the dark for years, making their experience into a power bloc that makes incredulous pecuniary demands.